RestoCat: The Secret to Catweaving

 - Mastery offers no DPS increase whatsoever.

-As of 7.3.5 you can now sim your resto DPS.
+Resto is one of the few healing specs to have full Simcraft support for optimizing DPS.
 There are full instructions on how to do so in this document, courtesy of Torty: https://goo.gl/uQPbQ7.
 Raidbots is the more user friendly of the two simming options.
 Simming allows you to work out: